-All individuals who undertake, or control the undertaking of, authorised legal services work on behalf of an accredited legal services firm must be individually authorised to do so under the Act by ICAEW or another approved regulator.
+All individuals who undertake, or control the undertaking of, authorised legal services work on behalf of an accredited legal services firm must be individually authorised to do so under the Act by ICAEW.

-In an authorised firm, all the principals will need to be authorised individuals.
+In an authorised firm, all the principals will need to be authorised persons.
 A sole practitioner must be an authorised individual and the firm's contact partner.
 In other authorised firms it is recommended that one of the principals be the contact partner.